Hungarian history in the world

 Well, they simply regard the Ottoman conquest as the end of the world, a complete disaster!
 Yet, at the same time, they see that there was also a revival of the Orthodox church in Constantinapolis which has eventually gained serious independence.

 3. The Balkanian nations think:

-There is a nationalistic point of view which is different in each successive country of the Balkans.
+There is a nationalist point of view that is different in each successive country of the Balkans.
 Among them, there are very similar ones to the Hungarian point of view but there are totally different ones, as well.
-The Serbians, Bulgarians and the Greeks think very similarly to the Hungarians.
+The Serbians, Bulgarians, and the Greeks think very similarly to the Hungarians.

 The Serbs say their nation was sacrificed early to save Christendom, later suffering a more than 400-year-long oppression but then, they have been resurrected.

 The Bulgarians think the same; they, along with the two Romanian states (Wallachia and Moldavia) say that the Ottoman conquest broke their development and the occupation took them far from the (western) European way of civilization.

 In Hercegovina, there are more viewpoints, one of them similar to the Hungarian while another one tends to view the Ottoman conquest just like the Venetians regarded it but there is a third opinion that is close to the Ottoman concept.